Bugwarlock/Hardware_Online_Testing-BIST/README.md

-# Hardware_Online_Testing-BIST
+# Hardware Online Testing BIST
-In this paper we are going to discuss about a hardware insertion called BIST.
-Our BIST hardware includes an input TPG method and an ORA output.
-Our goal will be testing our circuit fourfunc by adding BIST hardware architecture and check the hardware redundancy and timing of our test.
+In this project, we inserted a hardware called BIST on our target circuit in Verilog in order to test it as it works.
+Our BIST hardware included an input TPG method and an ORA output.
+Our goal was testing our circuit Fourfunc by adding BIST hardware architecture and check the hardware redundancy and timing of our test.
+This project is done as a computer assignment for Test and Testability course.